feagi/feagi/docs/DESIGN.md

 Fire Candidate List Queue keeps track of fire candidate list across N number of consecutive bursts where the value N is set based on FEAGI configuration parameters and can be overwritten using API.

+#### FCL Manager
+At the heart of the burst engine lies the FCL manager that is responsible for reading FCL content and initiating the firing of neurons.
+FCL Manager can be tapped by the FCL sampler to provide a copy of the current FCL content for transmission to the peripheral nervous system (PNS) and data visualization.

+#### FCL Sampler
+Responsible for invoking the FCL manager at a configurable frequency for the purpose generating motor commands and brain visualization.

 ### Neuron Firing Dynamics